-the Livingston HealthCare Foundation is now working on raising funding
+The Livingston HealthCare Foundation is currently working to raise much-needed

 Imaging Services offers diagnostic testing that can provide a window into